scottlowe/l-system-fun/README.md

 ----------
 To improve my Clojure skills, I decided to tackle a small self-contained problem with results that are quick and fun.

+I found a Wikipedia article about **L-systems (Lindenmayer Systems)** and was immediately attracted to the images of patterns that mimicked the growth processes of plants.
+This inspired me to write some code to generate code these systems and their branching structures.

 More specifically, I wanted to generate axial trees, mostly because they are beautiful to look at, but also because it requires the additional step of implementing a Bracketed OL-system, since the definition of tree L-systems does not specify the data structure for representing axial trees.

 I was surprised to discover how little code was required to satisfy my goal of generating and plotting [L-system] data.

 The code is probably of little practical re-use value, but you are free to do what you like with it.

-I found a Wikipedia article about **L-systems (Lindenmayer Systems)** and was immediately attracted to the images of patterns that mimicked the growth processes of plants.
-This inspired me to write some code to generate code to generate these systems and their branching structures.

 Usage
 -----